rkumar0322/DeanJain-Farewell/Dean.md

 ---
 ### John Says:

-#### Thank you Dean for all your contributions to the Blaze team!
+#### Thank you Dean for all your contributions to the Sales and Marketing team!
 The experience and insight you brought was truly invaluable to the team.
 Your commitment to excellence and ability to foster a collaborative environment will be missed and I wish you well in this new endeavor!
 ---
 ### Ashish Says:
 #### Dean, Everyone talks about your Tech stack but I really want to call out your People stack!
 You do have a knack of getting ppl together and thats what brings out the best in the team.
 A true leader with a Tech engine - a rare breed.
 All the best for your new role
 ---
 ### Arun Says:
 ###### Each of us knows Dean for his passion on technology, driving innovation, solid design principles, grooming future engineers, cross cutting collaboration and the list goes on.
-###### Dean is known for dedication, work ethical, strong advocate for reusing and sharing the best practice and his bias for action helped us to build a robust, enterprise grade data and integration Blaze and DDAC Platform.
+###### Dean is known for dedication, work ethical, strong advocate for reusing and sharing the best practice and his bias for action helped us to build a robust, enterprise grade data and integration Sales and Marketing Platform.
 ###### D. ->.
 Dedicated and Dependable
 ###### E  Ethics
 ###### A. -> Astonishing Architect